joelguittet/meta-chip/README.md

 At the end of the flashing procedure, the target is powered off.
 Disconnect the power supply and remove the FEL jumper.
 Restart the target.
 A console is available on the UART pins of the board and another one on the USB OTG cable (you should see a new tty device when connecting C.H.I.P. to your computer).
 Speed is 115200 for both consoles.
 Login is 'root' with no password.

+Contributing
+--

+All contributions are welcome :-)

+Use Github Issues to report anomalies or to propose enhancements (labels are available to clearly identify what you are writing) and Pull Requests to submit modifications.

 References
 --